United Rugby Championship: List of final venues

 From 2002 to 2003 and from 2010 to 2014, the higher ranked team in the final were the hosting team.
 Between 2003 and 2010, no play-off was held and final standings determined the champion.
 However, from the 2014–15 Pro12 season onward, a pre-determined stadium was chosen at the start of the season that would host the final.
 In 2021–22, the inaugural United Rugby Championship season, the competition reverted to the highest seeded team hosting the final.

-With 5 finals, RDS Arena, the home stadium of Leinster Rugby, has hosted the final most often.
+With five finals, RDS Arena, the home stadium of Leinster Rugby, has hosted the final most often, followed by the Aviva Stadium/Lansdowne Road in the same city with four (three as the Aviva, once as Lansdowne in the inaugural season).
+As of 2025, Ireland have hosted twelve of the eighteen finals in all, across five stadia.
+Cape Town Stadium is the only other stadium to hold multiple finals, with back to back showpieces hosted by the Stormers in 2021-22 and 2022-23.
+South Africa have hosted three finals in total, all since 2021.
+Two finals have been held in Scotland, including in the home of Old Firm football giant, Celtic F.C., Celtic Park in 2019, the only occasion the final to date has been held in a venue not predominantly associated with rugby union.
+Wales has hosted the final once.

 Of the five participating nations, only Italy have not yet hosted a linear final, although Benetton Rugby did host the transitional Pro14 Rainbow Cup final in their stadium, Stadio Comunale di Monigo.